joshwlewis/rfcs/text/0000-build-observability.md

 - View or query span durations
 - View or query error types and/or messages
 - and more

+### Intent

+The purpose and intent of these files is to provide anonymous build observability data for users and platform operators.
+These files shall not be used for other intents.
+For example:

+- These files shall not be used as an API, contract, or communication mechanism between buildpacks.
+- These files shall not record any personally identifiable information.

 # Migration
 [migration]: #migration